 - Either before or after surgery to treat a larger cancer

 - To help relieve the symptoms of advanced tonsil cancer

-External radiotherapy and internal radiotherapy (brachytherapy) may both be used to treat tonsil cancer.
+Doctors may use both external radiotherapy and internal radiotherapy (brachytherapy) to treat tonsil cancer.
 You usually have external radiotherapy treatment once a day for a few weeks.
 Brachytherapy is most likely to be used for small cancers.
 You may have brachytherapy if your cancer has come back after earlier treatment with external beam radiotherapy.

 There is information about the general side effects of radiotherapy and specific side effects to the head and neck area in the radiotherapy section.